Tory MPs defend Raab against claims he created ‘culture of fear’

 Antonia Romeo, the most senior civil servant in the MoJ, is also said to have spoken to Mr Raab on his return to warn him of the need to treat staff professionally and with respect.

-The Guardian said it had spoken to officials who defended Mr Raab’s approach, but acknowledged it could be read as unprofessional or even bullying.
+The paper said it had spoken to officials who defended Mr Raab’s approach, but acknowledged it could be read as unprofessional or even bullying.

 It is understood no formal complaints have been made against him.